StephanEmmerich/tweak-isp-mikrotik-configuration/README.md

 ## Configuration

 The basic Tweak settings can be found [here](https://www.tweak.nl/support/apparatuur-configureren.html).
-These are the basic settings.
-Also, it is recommended to make a screenshot of your Zyxel status page, an example can be found [here](./images/zyxel-status-page.jpg).
+It is also recommended to make a screenshot of your Zyxel status page, an example can be found [here](./images/zyxel-status-page.jpg).
 I use some of the MAC addresses to mimic the Zyxel router.
 I assume you have a Zyxel router and you connect to the router using [Winbox](https://mikrotik.com/download).

 ### Package multicast